Izzaiah/mariko_reboot_to_payload/README.md

 This is for patched Mariko or Erista systems.
 Basically meaning you require a mod chip to homebrew.

 ## What it does
 Causes your system to gracefully reboot.
-No more holding your precious power button and waring it down.
+No more holding your precious power button and wearing it down.

 ## Why it's here